rm3l/demo-yaml-media-type-spring-boot/README.md

-# demo-yaml-media-type-spring-boot
+Demonstrating how to support YAML as media tpe in a Spring Boot based REST API.

-Demonstrating how to support YAML as media tpe with Spring Boot
+More details in this blog post: https://rm3l.org/handling-yaml-in-spring-rest-apis/